-Welcome back to this week’s Kids Craft.
-How I love the Chirstmas Crafts season.
+How I love the Christmas season – whether it is Edible Christmas Ornaments or wonderful Christmas Crafts for Kids – we love it all!
 There are so many wonderful and delightful Christmas Crafts to do with the kids.
 Each one lovelier than the other and a great way to build those wonderful childhood memories!
 I particularly LOVE LOVE LOVE these mini Gingerbread houses (Mini Knusperhauschen), again, from Germany.
 Some of you may know that I love to get Christmas Baking with the kids at this time of year.
 But some of us are not so keen on baking, others *just don’t have the time*, or could it be *shock horror* that you just don’t like gingerbread?
 Fear not, we have these ADORABLE mini “gingerbread” houses for you.
 Ok, so mine are not actually GINGERBREAD nor are they Lebkuchen, but they are cute and they are covered in sweets and they DO look the part.
 And if you REALLY want to, you CAN make them out of gingerbread.
 Enough said.
 Let’s get on with it!

 We made these as part of a play date.
 I am sure you could have ago and make them much prettier, but then the kids wouldn’t be able to have a go….
 If you do make them as a part of a LARGER playdate, I recommend doing 1-3 in advance to give the icing sugar time to dry.

 No bake gingerbread house- Ingredients:

 - 3 rectangular biscuits (we used “butter cookies” like Balsen or Leipniz),

 - a cube biscuit of sorts (we used a waffle cookie, but you could use a marshmallow, in Germany you would use a Christmas “Domino Stein”),

 - some small gummi bears or small jelly babies,